ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 ## Instructions

-Depending of the Kubernetes version your cluster is using, if you want to use a [Public Cloud Load Balancer](https://www.ovhcloud.com/en-gb/public-cloud/load-balancer/) rather than the historical [Loadbalancer for Kubernetes](https://www.ovhcloud.com/en-gb/public-cloud/load-balancer-kubernetes/) solution, you'll might need to add the annotation: `loadbalancer.ovhcloud.com/class: "octavia"` on your Kubernetes Service manifest.
+Depending on the Kubernetes version your cluster is using, if you want to use a [Public Cloud Load Balancer](/links/public-cloud/load-balancer) rather than the historical [Loadbalancer for Kubernetes](/links/public-cloud/load-balancer-kubernetes) solution, you might need to add the annotation: `loadbalancer.ovhcloud.com/class: "octavia"` on your Kubernetes Service manifest.
 Please refer to the [versions matrix section](#kube-versions).

 Here's a simple example of how to use the Public Cloud Load Balancer